 PipeAPI.isDuct(Location blockLoc, DuctType ductType);

 //Returns the pipe object at the given location or null if there is no pipe.

 //Destroys all pipes in this world.

-//Puts any item into the given pipe object with a moving direction of "itemDirection".
+//Puts "item" into the given pipe with a moving direction of "itemDirection".

 //Registers a custom container block at the given location.
 Every pipe around this block will try to extract/insert items from/into this container.

 //Create your own implementation of the TransportPipesContainer interface in order to specify which items to extract and where inserted items should go.

 //Unregisters a custom container block.
 See PipeAPI.registerTransportPipesContainer(Location blockLoc, TransportPipesContainer container).